How HRT Affects Libido and Intimacy: What Women Can Expect

 Menopause can feel like venturing into unknown territory, as both the body and mind experience profound transformations.
 For numerous women, these changes extend beyond the physical realm, affecting emotional health and relationships, particularly regarding sexual desire.
 During this stage, hormone levels, particularly estrogen and testosterone, begin to wane, often resulting in uncomfortable symptoms like hot flashes, mood fluctuations, and a noticeable dip in libido.

-The Fundamentals of Hormone Replacement Therapy (HRT) and Its Types
+The Fundamentals of HRT and Its Types

 Explore Best Hormone Replacement Options for a Healthy Menopause Transition.